zuozhenggh/learning-library/data-management-library/mysql/heatwave-analytics/intro/intro.md

 -   Create your own Analytics dashboards on your MDS SB System.

 **Prerequisites:**
--  This workshop requires an Oracle Public Cloud account.
-You may use a paid cloud account or a trial cloud account.
+-  This workshop requires an Oracle Cloud account, you may check out this <a href="https://www.youtube.com/watch?v=4U-0SumNz6w" target="_blank">video</a> to help you signing up.
+You may use a paid cloud account or a trial cloud account as well.
 -  A Cloud tenancy where you have a compartment provisioned in.

 ## **Workshop Overview**